Getting Disability Benefits for COPD, Asthma, or Other Respiratory Disorders

 Social Security's Listings for Respiratory Disorders

-Individuals who meet a disability listing in Social Security's Blue Book are approved for disability benefits automatically.
+Individuals who fulfill the requirements of a disability listing in Social Security's Blue Book are approved for disability benefits automatically.
 However, the SSA's listing requirements for respiratory disorders, like those for most other medical impairments, can be very difficult to meet.
-In addition to the following, the SSA's listing also covers bronchiectasis, emphysema, pneumoconiosis, pneumonia, and other lung infections.
+Here are some of the key listing requirements for respiratory disorders.

-COPD is evaluated under Listing 3.02 for chronic pulmonary insufficiency.
+COPD is evaluated under Listing 3.02 for chronic respiratory disorders.
 You'll meet the listing if a spirometry test has shown that your FEV1 (volume of air exhaled in one second) is equal or less then a given amount depending on your height.
-Table I in the listing states, for example, that a person who is 5'5" meets the listing with an FEV1 of 1.25 or below.
-Those 6'0" and over must have an FEV1 of no more than 1.65.
+Table I-B in the listing states, for example, that an adult woman who is 5'5" meets the listing with an FEV1 of 1.35 or below.

 Those with chronic restrictive ventilatory disease, which is marked by decreased lung volume, can also meet this listing based on the results of a spirometry test.
 If your FVC (forced vital capacity), the amount of air you can exhale after taking your deepest breath, is less than or equal to the amounts in Table II of the listing, you will meet the requirements of the listing.